 Preparation of wooden surfaces

 As with any DIY job, the key to success is preparation, this also applies to the application of teak oil on interior and exterior wooden surfaces.
 For new wood, we recommend that traces of dirt and grease are removed with a good quality white spirit.
-For older / weathered wood, we recommend that the wood is first lightly sanded to a smooth finish; to ensure that any dirt, dust or other surface impurities are removed prior to the application of the teak oil.
+For older / weathered wood, we recommend that the wood is first lightly sanded to a smooth finish; to ensure that any dirt, dust or other surface impurities are removed prior to application.

 Application of teak oil finish